SteeltoeOSS/steeltoe-site/source/docs/steeltoe-logging.html.markdown

 # 1.0 Cloud Foundry Provider

 This logging provider is simply a wrapper around the [Microsoft Console Logging](https://github.com/aspnet/Logging) provider currently provided by Microsoft.
-This wrapper allows for querying the currently defined loggers and their levels as well as then modifying the levels dynamically at run time.
+This wrapper allows for querying the currently defined loggers and their levels as well as then modifying the levels dynamically at runtime.

-For more information on how to use Pivotal Application Manager Console on Cloud Foundry for viewing and modifing logging levels, see the Pivotal documenation on [Managing Log Levels](https://docs.pivotal.io/pivotalcf/1-11/console/using-actuators.html)
+For more information on how to use Pivotal Application Manager Console on Cloud Foundry for viewing and modifying logging levels, see the Pivotal documentation on [Managing Log Levels](https://docs.pivotal.io/pivotalcf/1-11/console/using-actuators.html)

 The source code for the Logging provider can be found [here](https://github.com/SteeltoeOSS/Logging).